-Accounts receivable are recorded net of customer allowances for distribution fees, prompt payment discounts, chargebacks, and doubtful accounts.
+Accounts receivable are recorded net of customer allowances for distribution fees, prompt payment discounts, chargebacks, and credit losses.
 Allowances for distribution fees, prompt payment discounts and chargebacks are based on contractual terms.
-The Company estimates the allowance for doubtful accounts based on existing contractual payment terms, actual payment patterns of its customers and individual customer circumstances.
-At September 30, 2019, the Company determined that an allowance for doubtful accounts was not required.
-No accounts were written off during the periods presented.
+As described further in Note 10, Recent Accounting Pronouncements, the Company adopted Financial Accounting Standards Board ("FASB") Accounting Standards Codification 326-20, Financial Instruments - Credit Losses ("ASC 326-20") as of January 1, 2020.
+The Company estimated the current expected credit losses of its accounts receivable by assessing the risk of loss and available relevant information about the collectability, including historical credit losses, existing contractual payment terms, actual payment patterns of its customers, individual customer circumstances, and reasonable and supportable forecast of economic conditions expected to exist throughout the contractual life of the receivable.
+Based on its assessment, as of June 30, 2020 the Company determined that an allowance for credit loss was not required.